cloudfoundry-attic/vcap-yeti/README.md

     - admin user/admin password
    <br>This information is saved to ~/.bvt/config.yml file.
    <br>When run the second time around, Yeti will not prompt for the information again.
+6. If you want to see pending cases in run result: ```export VCAP_BVT_SHOW_PENDING=true```

 Notes:
 -----
-1. To be compatible with BVT, these environment variables are preserved in Yeti:
+1. To be compatible with BVT, some environment variables are preserved in Yeti:
 ```
 ||Environment Variables       ||Function          ||Example                                ||
 |VCAP_BVT_TARGET              |target environment |VCAP_BVT_TARGET=cloudfoundry.com         |